-State Credit projects that receive approval from the CHFA Executive Director are given an initial Allocation determination of State Credits.
+State Credit projects that receive approval from the CHFA Executive Director are given a Preliminary Reservation Letter of State Credits.
 The determination as to compliance with the QAP shall remain valid and effective through the end of the third year after the issuance of the Determination Letter.
 Because the QAP may be amended from time to time, if the project is not placed in service by that date, it will be necessary to reevaluate compliance with the then-current QAP.